Welcome to the July edition of the HamSphere Newsletter 2019

 First of all I am extending a big Thank you to all subscribers who make all this possible.
 Your subscription not only helps us running this big ship, but it also helps everyone on this platform to grow and explore the fundamentals of Amateur Radio.
 You are part of a big community with huge love for communication between people in many countries and continents.

 If you enjoy the HamSphere community, please support us with a subscription or renewal and join the activities.
-We have kept our subscriptions low at 30 Euro ($34 USD) per year since 2012 and we intend to keep it that way.
+We have kept our subscriptions low at 30 Euro ($34 USD) per year since 2012.
 We know that many of you pay that amount or more for your Internet connection per month.
 So we ask you kindly to help this wonderful community as it means a lot to so many people.
 We have costs for electricity, powerful servers, Internet bandwidth, data storage and software development but also for advertising, support center, accountants, salaries etc and it all adds up.

 HamSphere is like a big melting pot with operators from all religions, schools and ethnic background.
 Ham Radio stands for love, unity, compassion and social acceptance which is part of the true Ham Radio spirit.
 We share friendliness, happiness, sympathy, wisdom and peace together and HamSphere should be our sanctuary, our safe haven or oasis away from the daily stressful life where we can meet and talk to other human beings sharing the same hobby.